 The collections of the Ross-Blakley Law Library are designed to meet the legal information needs of the faculty and students of the College of Law.
 We maintain a collection of primary authority and secondary source materials.
-Some collection emphases include Indian Law, English Legal History and a student Study Skills Collection.
+Some collection emphases include Arizona law, an Indigenous Collection, and a student Study Skills collection.
 We also have a limited collection of Arizona Supreme Court and Court of Appeals briefs.

-If you are unable to locate an item on the shelf, please check with the Circulation Desk on the 3rd floor.
+If you are unable to locate an item on the shelf, please check with the Circulation Desk on the third floor.

 |English Legal History||4|